smartfog/fogflow/doc/en/source/anomaly.rst

 Specified service topology
 ----------------------------

-Using the grahical editor provided by FogFlow task designer, we define the following service topology for this use case.
+Using the graphical editor provided by FogFlow task designer, we define the following service topology for this use case.

 .. figure:: figures/retail-topology.png